Nagercoil: Education

+There are various approved higher education and skill development institutions in and around the city, including autonomous colleges, aided colleges, and self-financing colleges serving diverse fields like Science and Technology, Commerce, Economics, Arts, Humanities, Medical, Engineering, and Management studies.

+There is a Government ITI, Government Polytechnic, University College of Engineering, Nagercoil, and Government Arts And Science College which are all situated in Konam, Nagercoil.

+There are two Government Medical Institutes in Nagercoil, Kanyakumari Government Medical College, Acharipallam, and Government Ayurvedic College, Kottar.

+literacy rate

 The literacy rate is at 96.99% higher than the national average of 74.04% and state average of 80.09%.

 Culture

-At Vadasery, a locality in Nagercoil, a unique Temple jewellery is made.
+At Vadasery, a locality in Nagercoil, unique Temple jewellery is made.
 The Vadasery Temple jewellery has Geographical Indications (GI) registry of the Government of India.
 These jewels are used by classical dancers in India.

 Onam is a festival which is widely celebrated among the Malayalam-speaking population by drawing the 'athapoo' on the floor.